realpython/python-guide/docs/scenarios/scrape.rst

 ------------

 Web sites are written using HTML, which means that each web page is a structured document.
-Sometimes it would be great to obtain some data from them and preserve the structure while we're at it, but this isn't always easy
+Sometimes it would be great to obtain some data from them and preserve the structure while we're at it, but this isn't always easy.
- - it's not often that web sites provide their data in comfortable formats such as `.csv`.
+It's not often that web sites provide their data in comfortable formats such as ``.csv``.

 This is where web scraping comes in.
 Web scraping is the practice of using computer program to sift through a web page and gather the data that you need